 - Fan grills can be easily cleaned

 - A lot of space inside

 - Not very efficient for open-air graphics cards

 Form Factor: Mini-ITX tower | Motherboard Support: Mini-ITX | Dimensions: 250 mm x 404 mm x 359 mm | Weight: 15.4 lbs | Radiator Support: 240mm | I/O Ports: 1 x Audio/Mic, 2 x USB 3.0 | Drive Bays: 2.5”: 9, 3.5”: 5

-BitFenix Prodigy is a case which balances things very well and its rich design provides so many features that a normal user is stunned.
+BitFenix Prodigy is a case that balances things very well and its rich design provides so many features that a normal user is stunned.
 First of all, the case provides two big handles for easy transportation while a similar design also exists at the bottom for leaving some space between the desk surface and the case.
-This also allows the user to invert the case and completely change the orientation of the components which is a unique feature among the PC cases.
+This also allows the user to invert the case and completely change the orientation of the components which is a unique feature among PC cases.

-The fan mounting capability of this case is also very good with a total of five fans supported in the case, however, the side panel of the case has small holes which is why there is very less room for the graphics card to breath, leading to a bit higher temperatures.
+The fan mounting capability of this case is also very good with a total of five fans supported in the case, however, the side panel of the case has small holes which is why there is very little room for the graphics card to breathe, leading to a bit higher temperatures.
 The amount of expansion bays is also unbelievable and it is very impressive to have fifteen internal bays for such a compact case.
-The I/O panel of the case is located at the side, providing ease of use and consists of two USB 3.0 ports, a power button, a reset button, and audio jacks.
+The I/O panel of the case is located at the side, providing ease of use, and consists of two USB 3.0 ports, a power button, a reset button, and audio jacks.

 Surprisingly, the price of this case is not as high as its features and can be considered by even the mid-range budget customers.
-There are not many cases which rival the qualities and features of this case and if you can afford this case, you will not regret your purchase.
+There are not many cases that rival the qualities and features of this case and if you can afford this case, you will not regret your purchase.

 4. InWin A1 Black